 LIFE OF DANIEL

-Major graduated from the Camborne School of Mines.
-His experience of uranium mining is extensive having worked at Rio Tinto’s Rossing Uranium in Namibia.
+Major graduated from the Cambourne School of Mines.
+His experience of uranium mining is extensive having worked at Rio Tinto’s Rössing Uranium in Namibia.
 He went into sell-side analysis at HSBC and JP Morgan Cazenove before returning to the industry to lead a number of Canadian junior mining firms.
-He was also CEO and chairman of Basic Element Mining & Resource Division in Russia.
+He also was CEO and chairman of Basic Element Mining & Resource Division in Russia.

 - Web Address: www.goviex.com